 8th Set: Le Triomphe De Wellington, La Bouquet, La Papillon, Chien De Berger, La Nouvelle Finale, La Prisonniere.

 Cruikshank's 1817 engraving "Quadrilles—practising for fear of accidents" is worth noting (shown below).
 Other scholars have pointed out that the musician is calling out the quadrille figure "La Trenis" with a speech bubble, but I think the title of the illustration is also notable.
 The purpose of the practicing was specified, as it was in the illustration above.
 It wasn't for the memorization of the figures, with the dancers holding lists of figures as in the 1792 "Rehearsing a Cotilion" illustration, but rather "for fear of accidents" in the execution of those figures.
 And those possible accidents were humorously illustrated in many accompanying engravings, like bumping into someone from behind in the Dos à Dos, or falling forward into them in the Vis à Vis.
-I am now thinking that this was probably the purpose of those "Thursday evenings Quadrille Practice" sessions—to prevent those possible accidents, not for the memorization of the figures.
+I am now thinking that this was probably the purpose of those "Thursday evenings Quadrille Practice" sessions—to prevent those possible accidents, not necessarily for the memorization of the figures.